-This particular instance of the ‘pimp lobby’ slight – and there are many – came courtesy of Ruth Greenberg, a member of Rad Fem UK, who was speaking in favour of a motion asking Amnesty International to re-evaluate its policy on prostitution and, instead, back the Nordic Model, in which sex buyers are criminalised.
+This particular instance of the ‘pimp lobby’ slight – and there are many – came courtesy of a speaker in favour of a motion asking Amnesty International to re-evaluate its policy on prostitution and, instead, back the Nordic Model, in which sex buyers are criminalised.

 The motion was defeated 65%-35%.
 Amnesty’s call for decriminalisation – which, it argues, offers sex workers better legal protections and makes them less vulnerable to exploitation from third parties – is backed by 174 organisations around the world, and this was not forgotten.

 “Amnesty is committed to ensuring that any discussions we conduct on the decriminalisation of sex work are evidenced-based,” a spokesperson said.
 “It is unfortunately common for sex workers who are trying to defend their rights to be stigmatised as ‘pimps’ and silenced in the public debate.”
 Greenberg was asked by the Amnesty chair to retract her statement or leave the podium.
 But her words had been spoken: calling sex workers ‘pimps’ is now the language of her set.

 Nikita, an Afro-Asian sex worker in her twenties from London, was due to speak shortly after being labelled a pimp.
 She was shaken.